patchamama/prototype-fast-dev-nodeJS-API/README.md

 If you don't want to read all the documentation (as part of an agile development), with a few steps it is possible to make a couple of modifications and adapt the project to the desired needs.
 To do this:

 1. [Clone the project](#clone-the-repository) and [install dependencies](#install-the-dependencies),
-2. Modify (controllers/prototypeControllers.js)[controllers/prototypeControllers.js] and [models/prototype.js](models/prototype.js) to insert new fields or modify the existing ones,
+2. Modify [controllers/prototypeControllers.js](controllers/prototypeControllers.js) and [models/prototype.js](models/prototype.js) to insert new fields or modify the existing ones,
 3. [Run the application](#execute-in-dev-).

+_See [pending](#pending) and [commits](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/commits/main) section for latest updates if you want to do contributions [(PR)](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/pulls)_

 # Table of contents